Medically Reviewed by Tom Tooma, M.D., Founder/Medical Director

 Both are considered to be elective surgeries and therefore typically not covered by insurance.

 Complications Are Possible

 This can come as a surprise to patients who have friends or family members that went through LASIK surgery.
 These patients may feel little to no pain at all, and patients who go through PRK may be surprised that they are not having the same experience.
-Going into surgery with realistic expectations can keep that shock from hampering your recovery.

 Preparing for Surgery